geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

+5. The "official" name of all roles within Office 365 includes the complete spelling of the word "administrator"; whereas, in the Office 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
+When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator"; otherwise, the command will return an error indicating that it cannot find the role.

+	To view all of the available roles in Office 365, enter the following command in the Windows PowerShell window and then press Enter:

+	**Get-MsolRole**

-5. Holly now wants to assign **Libby Hayward** to the **Service support admin** role.
-In the Windows PowerShell window, at the command prompt, type the following command, and then press:  <br/>
+6. Holly now wants to assign **Libby Hayward** to the **Service support admin** role.
+In the Windows PowerShell window, at the command prompt, type the following command, and then press Enter:  <br/>

-	**Add-MsolRoleMember -RoleName "Service support admin” –RoleMemberEmailAddress Libby@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+	**Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress Libby@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

-6. You now want to verify which users have been assigned to certain roles.
+7. You now want to verify which users have been assigned to certain roles.
 Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

 	‎**Note:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to simply describe what you will be doing in the remaining steps in this task.
-Once you understand what you will be doing, then proceed to step 7.

 	- You will begin by running a command that creates a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you’re validating.  <br/>

 		**&dollar;role = Get-MsolRole -RoleName "enter name of role here"**